 Under this policy and agent agreement, the Agent:

-- Must promote Imperial and the Courses offered by Imperial in the Territory;
+- Must promote Imperial and the Courses offered by Imperial in the Territory as specified under the agreement;

 - In accordance with Imperial policy and procedures, recruit and assist in the recruitment of prospective students to undertake the Courses as listed on CRICOS register for Imperial;